As Starbucks trains on implicit bias, the author of 'White Fragility' gets real

 "It’s not that white people don’t face barriers.
 What I’m saying is you have not faced this one [racism].
 And not facing this one has helped you navigate your other ones."

 "This was a struggle with my students [who said], 'Well, I’m queer.
 I’m Jewish.
 I have a disability.
 I’m not privileged.' ...
 I think [they need to hear it] from somebody who shared their identity. ...
-I have moved people forward who were raised poor or working class and could not own racial privilege by sharing how I came to understand mine. … And I did it with a very moving story of growing up in deep poverty." if she said more about her own story here that could be illustrative to include -- get this to Ron and ready for print first, you can look into this later maybe
+I have moved people forward who were raised poor or working class and could not own racial privilege by sharing how I came to understand mine. … I did it by sharing my own experience as someone who grew up in poverty.
+While I have struggled with a deep sense of class shame and the message that I was 'less than,' I still always knew that I was white and that made me 'better than' poor people of color.
+In fact, being white has helped me escape poverty.
+No one looks at me and assumes I don’t belong in academia, but my colleagues of color can’t say the same.
+The question that white people need to ask ourselves is not if we were shaped by the forces of racism, but how."

 You say white progressives 'cause the most daily damage to people of color.'
 Why?